Ernyoke/Imger/README.md

 # Imger

-The repository contains a collection of image processing algorithms written in pure Go.
+This repository contains a collection of image processing algorithms written in pure Go.
 The packages are under development, their API may change over time.

 ## Currently supported
 * IO (ImreadGray, ImreadGray16, ImreadRGBA, ImreadRGBA64, Imwrite).
 Supported extensions: jpg, jpeg, png